STOP! Before you bother reading this article, first ask yourself these three questions

 3.Do you want a neat little beard?

-Well we’re only gonna help you with 1 and 2.
-For the beard go to one of those hipster barbers or something.
+Well, with the guide below we’re only gonna help you with questions #1 and #2.
+For the beard you will have to start putting Rogaine on your chin and start going to one of those hipster barbers or something.
 That’s not our deal.
+Our deal is helping you transform as best you can into a Lazar Aneglov clone!

 Behold The “Angel of Aesthetics” Lazar Angelov